 Articles: A, An, The and Zero Article

 English articles may seem small, but they appear in almost every sentence — and getting them wrong is one of the most common mistakes learners make.
 Whether you say a, an, the, or use no article at all changes the meaning of your sentence entirely.
-This comprehensive guide to articles in English covers all the rules for definite and indefinite articles — from beginner (A1) to upper-intermediate (B2), with a, an, the exercises and explanations at every step.
+This comprehensive guide to articles in English covers all the rules for definite and indefinite articles — from beginner (A1) to advanced (C1), with a, an, the exercises and explanations at every step.

 Here is the core idea: every noun phrase in English requires one decision from 3 options: